 for (int jr = 0; jr < nc; jr += NR)

-Together with arithmetic operations, we also want to parallelize the packing of both $\tilde{A}$ and $\tilde{B}$:
+Together with arithmetic operations, we will also parallelize the packing of both \tilde{A} and \tilde{B}:

 void pack_blockA(float* A, float* blockA_packed, const int mc, const int kc, const int M)